Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Systematic coarse-graining of the microscopic t QSAP model

 \subsubsection{MS analysis of a single active particle in a potential}

-To further exemplify the MS approach, we now consider a single Active Ornstein--Uhlenbeck Particle (AOUP) in an external potential and show that multiple-scale analysis allows us to recover the effective time evolution for its positional density, as an expansion in small persistence time~$\tau$.
-Our systematic approach yields perturbatively the correct stationary distribution that was already found in the literature with other methods~\cite{fodor-2016, martin-2021, martin-2021-diffusive,baek-2023}.
+To further exemplify the MS approach, we now consider a single AOUP in an external potential and show that multiple-scale analysis allows us to recover the effective time evolution for its positional density, as an expansion in small persistence time~$\tau$.
 Several schemes have been proposed to approximate the dynamics, but going beyond the leading order in $\tau$ has remained a challenge~\cite{grigolini-1986, peacock-lopez-1988, wittmann-2025, fox-1986a, fox-1986b, jung-1987, haenggi-1995, maggi-2015}.
-For example, the widely employed Unified Colored Noise Approximation (UCNA) is inconsistent with the exactly known stationary measure beyond leading order~\cite{martin-2021}.
-Here we report a consistent MS dynamics to order $\tau^2$.
+For example, the widely employed unified colored noise approximation (UCNA) is inconsistent with the exactly known stationary measure beyond leading order~\cite{martin-2021}.
+Here, we report a consistent MS dynamics to order $\tau^2$.

 We consider a single AOUP with position $\xv$ and orientation $\uv = (u_1, u_2,..,u_d)^\mathsf{T}$ in spatial dimension~$d$: